 - date +%s | md5sum

-Once you have your key, you can configure this on your project using the Swift client.
-Please ensure that you replace the “12345” chain with your key:
+Once you have your key, you can configure it on your project using the Swift client.
+Replace “12345” in the following command with your key:

 swift post -m "Temp-URL-Key: 12345"

 curl -i -X POST \ -H "X-Account-Meta-Temp-URL-Key: 12345" \ -H "X-Auth-Token: abcdef12345" \ https://storage.sbg1.cloud.ovh.net/v1/AUTH_ProjectID